MicrosoftDocs/power-platform/power-platform/admin/create-edit-security-role.md

 ## Minimum privileges for common tasks

-It's helpful to keep in mind the minimum privileges that are needed for some common tasks including opening model-driven apps.
+It's helpful to keep in mind the minimum privileges that are needed for some common tasks, including opening model-driven apps.
 This means that a user is required to have a security role with these privileges to run applications.

-You must no longer use the downloadable solution for the **min prv apps use** role available in the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2221577), which will be retired soon.
+Don't use the downloadable solution for the **min prv apps use** role, available in the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2221577), which will be retired soon.
 Instead, you must use the new predefined security role called **App Opener**.

-Copy the **App Opener** security role to create a custom security role by following the instructions here: [Create a security role by Copy Role](#create-a-security-role-by-copy-role).
-When you have finished creating a custom seurity role, select your newly created custom security role and navigate to each tab, **Core Records**, **Business Management**, **Customization**, etc, and set the appropriate privileges.
+Copy the **App Opener** security role to create a custom security role by following the [Create a security role by Copy Role](#create-a-security-role-by-copy-role) instructions.
+When you have finished creating a custom seurity role, select it and navigate to each tab, such as **Core Records**, **Business Management**, and **Customization** to set the appropriate privileges.

 - When logging in to model-driven apps or any of the customer engagement apps: